deciduously/blispr/post.md

 }
 ```

-Both of these functions mutate their first arg, either removing or adding a child.  `Lval_add` consumes the second arg by taking ownership - it cannot be used again after adding it to another Lval.
-It is now owned by the containing `Lval`.
+Both of these functions mutate their first argument in place, either removing or adding a child.  `Lval_add` consumes the second arg by taking ownership - it cannot be used again after adding it to another Lval because it is now owned by the containing `Lval`.

 ## Errors

-One difference from the book is that I don't have a separate specific `Lval::Err` type for handling errors in our program.
-Instead, I built my own separate error type and leverage Rust-style error handling throughout:
+One difference from the book's implementation is that I don't have a separate specific `Lval::Err` type for handling errors in our program.
+Instead, I built a separate error type and leverage `Result<T, E>`-style error handling throughout:

 ```rust
 #[derive(Debug)]